Frequently Asked Questions

 What does "camera ready" mean?

 In the digital age of printing, it means that an image file submitted for printing is ready to be transferred to the printing plates without any alterations.
+Download our handout on what does supplying a press ready file mean.

 What is color separation?